Extreme Spin Squeezing via Optimized One-Axis Twisting and Rotations: Metrological Loss due to Photon Scattering

 Note that this is essentially the OAT Hamiltonian plus the $z$-rotation term $\alpha \Op{S}_z$; the $\alpha S$ term produces only a global phase and thus can be neglected.

-The OAT Hamiltonian can clearly be implemented by turning on the non-linear interaction shown in Eq.~(\ref{Eq:Vladan}) for a specific time, then applying a $\pi$-pulse, and finally turning on the non-linear interaction again.
-Effectively, the result of this sequence is identical to the OAT Hamiltonian $\Op{H} = \chi \Op{S}_z^2$, since the $\pi$-pulse cancels the other terms, similar to a spin echo sequence.
+The OAT Hamiltonian can clearly be implemented by turning on the non-linear interaction shown in Eq.~(\ref{Eq:Vladan}) for a specific time, $\Delta t$, then applying a $\pi$-pulse, and finally turning on the non-linear interaction again.
+Effectively, the result of this sequence is identical to the application of the OAT Hamiltonian $\Op{H} = \chi \Op{S}_z^2$ (with $Q = \chi \Delta t$), since the $\pi$-pulse cancels the other terms, similar to a spin echo sequence.
 Applying $S_x$ rotation simultaneously with the OAT Hamiltonian may be challenging, as it affects the spin echo effect.
-The optimized squeezing sequence of our proposal is not susceptible to this issue.
+The optimized squeezing sequence of our proposal is not susceptible to this issue as the rotations are between each application of the OAT Hamiltonian, \emph{i.e.}, between each iteration of the described sequence.

-Another relevant experimental consideration is the contrast loss due to photon scattering.
-The contrast loss, $C_\text{sc}$, depends on both the total shearing strength $Q=\sum_k Q_k$ and the number of atoms $N$, and can be parametrized as $C_\text{sc} = \exp ( - \gamma \tilde Q)$, where $\tilde Q = \sqrt{N} \, Q$ is the normalized shearing strength and $\gamma$ is the scaling parameter which we choose to be equal to $0.36$ addressing the experimental conditions reported in~\cite{colombo2021time}.
-This reduces the above calculated metrological gain to ${\tilde \xi}^2 = \xi^2 / C_\text{sc}^2$, affecting the precision scaling.
+As we stated above, during each application of the effective OAT, the photon scattering reduces the spin coherence, leading to a contrast loss at the final measurement.
+It was shown~\cite{colombo2021time} that the contrast loss, $C_\text{sc}$, depends on both the total shearing strength $Q=\sum_k Q_k$ of the pulse sequence (see Eq. \eqref{eq:seq}) and the number of atoms $N$.
+This can be parametrized as $C_\text{sc} = \exp ( - \gamma \tilde Q)$, where $\tilde Q = \sqrt{N} \, Q$ is the normalized shearing strength and $\gamma$ is the scaling parameter which we choose to be equal to $0.36$ addressing the experimental conditions reported in~\cite{colombo2021time}.
+This reduces the above calculated metrological gain to ${\tilde \xi}^2 = \xi^2 / C_\text{sc}^2$, potentially affecting the precision scaling.

-A primary advantage of our scheme is that it is robust in the presence of such photon scattering.
-This is in contrast to other approaches that have been proposed, e.g., the combination of OAT interactions and rotations for the creation of effective two-axis twisting~\cite{liu2011spin, shen2013efficient, zhang2014quantum, huang2015two}, or modulating the OAT interaction and rotations to implement extreme-spin-squeezed states~\cite{sorensen2001entanglement, opatrny2012spin, zhang2014quantum, opatrny2016counterdiabatic}.
-Neither of these proposals consider the contrast loss due to photon scattering during the OAT process.
-Moreover, our scheme involves only minimal modifications to an experimental setup realizing OAT and uses only a small number of OAT applications, reducing the OAT-associated contrast loss.
+A primary advantage of our scheme is that it involves only minimal modifications to an experimental setup realizing OAT and uses only a small number of OAT applications, reducing the OAT-associated contrast loss.
+This is in contrast to other approaches that have been proposed, e.g., the combination of OAT interactions and rotations for the creation of effective two-axis twisting~\cite{liu2011spin, shen2013efficient, zhang2014quantum, huang2015two, HuangNPJQI2021, HuPRA2017}, or modulating the OAT interaction and rotations to implement extreme-spin-squeezed states~\cite{sorensen2001entanglement, opatrny2012spin, zhang2014quantum, opatrny2016counterdiabatic}.
+Moreover, we can show that our scheme is robust in the presence of photon scattering.

 Analyzing the extreme spin-squeezed states and the optimal pulse sequences that generate them, we observe that the states with lower $\Avg{\Op{S}_x}/\Op{S}$ provide higher metrological gain and creating them requires higher shearing strength.
 However, a reduction of the metrological gain due to the photon-scattering contrast loss is higher for the extreme SSSs with low $\Avg{\Op{S}_x}/S$.
 Therefore, as an example of a good trade-off between the level of squeezing and shearing strength we consider the case $\Avg{\Op{S}_x} = 0.9 S$ in the following analysis.
 In this case, applying only $n = 4$ pulses, the optimized extreme SSSs result in an error on the order of $10^{-4}$, see Fig.~\ref{fig:sequence}~(b).